629 words

 • Infrastructure: Platform engineering is being abstracted by AI agents.

-The pattern is clear: Execution-level skills are being automated.
+The pattern is clear.
+Execution-level skills are being automated.
 Architectural skills are not.

-The question is: Are you an executor, or are you an architect?
+So ask yourself the obvious question.
+Are you an executor, or are you an architect?

 The Executor vs. Architect Divide#

-Let me define the terms:
+Let me define the terms.

 Executors are engineers whose job is to implement solutions.
 They: